nagisa/llvm_build_utils.rs/README.md

+**WARNING** Due to the experimental nature of the project I strongly discourage using the crate for the time being

 Ever wanted to build “native” assemblyish stuff in your cargo build scripts… something gcc crate cannot quite handle yet?
 Welcome to llvm_build_utils which provides a convenient API to pack your LLVM-IR or LLVM bytecode files into a ready to use archive full of machine code!
 It doesn’t even